jdunmire/TLnodeFW/README.md

 License
 -------
 Copyright 2015 Jerry Dunmire
-This file is part of sensorNode
+This file is part of TLnodeFW

-sensorNode is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.
+TLnodeFW is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

-sensorNode is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+TLnodeFW is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with sensorNode.
+You should have received a copy of the GNU General Public License along with TLnodeFW.
 If not, see <http://www.gnu.org/licenses/>.

-Files that are not part of sensorNode are clearly identified at the top of each of the files.
+Files that are not part of TLnodeFW are clearly identified at the top of each of the files.
 These files are distributed under terms noted in each of the files.